-The parameter θ measures the degree of price stickiness; the higher θ is the more sluggish are prices.
+The parameter θ measures the degree of price stickiness.
+The higher is θ the more sluggish is the adjustment of nominal prices.
 If $\theta = 0$, then prices are flexible.

 Each period the household is assumed to receive profits from financial institutions in the amount Π_t .
 The household takes Π_t as exogenous.
 We introduce the variable Π_t because we want to allow for the possibility that in equilibrium only a fraction of the transaction and price adjustment costs be true resource costs.
-We do so by assuming that part of these costs are rebated to the public in a lump-sum fashion.6
+We do so by assuming that part of these costs are rebated to the public in a lump-sum fashion.6 where w_t is the real wage rate and τ_t is the labor income tax rate.
+The variable r{t+1} denotes the period-t price of a claim to one unit of currency in a particular state of period t + 1 divided by the probability of occurrence of that state conditional on information available in period t.
+The left-hand side of the budget constraint represents the uses of wealth: consumption spending, including transactions costs, money holdings, and purchases of interest bearing assets.
+The righthand side shows the sources of wealth: money, the payoff of contingent claims acquired in the previous period, profits from the sale of the differentiated good net of the price-adjustment cost, after-tax labor income, and profits received from financial institutions.